 In a nutshell, Conky is a graphical system monitor tool for Linux and BSD systems.
 From how it appears anywhere on the desktop according to the will and whim of the user, it is only logical to compare it to widgets from Android or desktop gadgets from Windows.
-By the way, in case you aren’t aware, the desktop gadgets from the Windows Vista days are dead.
-Although you can still enjoy pretty much the same functionality with Rainmeter or 8GadgetPack.
-Conky can monitor many system variables such as CPU load, running processes, network interfaces, etc. If you’ve just upgraded or switched to Ubuntu 18.04, here’s how you can install and use Conky to get a range of desktop widgets on Ubuntu 18.04.
+In case you aren’t aware, the desktop gadgets from the Windows Vista days are dead.
+You can still enjoy pretty much the same functionality with Rainmeter or 8GadgetPack.
+Conky can monitor many system variables such as CPU load, running processes, network interfaces, etc. If you’ve just upgraded or switched to Ubuntu 18.04, here’s how to install and use Conky to get a range of desktop widgets on Ubuntu 18.04.

 The tool mostly works with themes pretty much as Rainmeter works with skins.
 You can get several useful desktop widgets on Ubuntu using Conky.
 By default, the kind of information it can show is as follows: